2vlad/sms-dashboard/RAILWAY_DEPLOYMENT.md

    - `SMSC_PASSWORD` - Your SMSC password
    - Any other environment variables your application needs

-### 4. Set up Multiple Services (Web App and Forwarder)
+### 4. Set up the Forwarder Service

-Railway allows you to run multiple services within a single project:

 1. In your project dashboard, go to the "Services" tab
 2. You should see your main service running the web app
 3. Click "New Service" and select "Deploy from GitHub repo"
 4. Choose the same repository
-5. In the service settings, change the "Start Command" to `python run_forwarder_service.py`
+5. In the service settings:
+   - Change the "Start Command" to `python run_forwarder_service.py`
+   - Or specify the Dockerfile path as `Dockerfile.forwarder`
 6. Make sure to add the same environment variables to this service

 ### 5. Set up Persistent Storage